rgatkinson/FtcEqualizeMatchCounts/README.md

 # FtcEqualizeMatchCounts

 ## Summary
 ``FtcEqualizeMatchCounts`` is a tool for editing the database used by the [First Tech Challenge ScoreKeeper software](https://github.com/FIRST-Tech-Challenge/scorekeeper) so as that at the start of a League Tournament all teams have the same number of Averaging Matches accrued from prior League Meets.
 The tool does this by adding never-to-be-played Equalization Matches to the event schedule as necessary.
-After importing the edited database back into ScoreKeeper, these Equalization Matches need to be manually scored as Wins for Blue (unless the ``-s`` option is used).
+After importing the edited database back into ScoreKeeper, these Equalization Matches need to be manually scored as shutout Wins for Blue (unless the ``-s`` option is used).
 Equalization Matches are clearly distinguished from other Qualification Matches by having a match number of 1000 or more.

 ## Installation
 ``FtcEqualizeMatchCounts`` is a Windows-only command line tool.
 To install, run the ``Setup`` program found in the release.
 Once installed, run the 'FTC Equalize Match Counts Command Prompt' item from the Start Menu to open a command prompt window with the tool in scope.
 Running ``FtcEqualizeMatchCounts -?`` will then print a brief usage message.